MicrosoftDocs/sql-docs/docs/sql-server/migrate/guides/db2-to-sql-server.md

 ## Migration assets

-The following resources were developed in support of a real-world migration project engagement and are intended to be used as examples for this migration scenario.
+For additional assistance, see the following resources, which were developed in support of a real-world migration project engagement:

 |Asset  |Description  |
 |---------|---------|